-Column (7) is the projected payroll for the class of employees.
-The projected payroll is for the fiscal year to which the contribution rate is applicable.
+Column (7) is the projected compensation for the class of employees.
+The projected compensation is for the fiscal year to which the contribution rate is applicable.

 Column (8) is the dollar amount of the employer group contribution.
-Except when the basic employer contribution rate is zero, the sum of the dollar amounts for each group is (approximately) equal to the total employer contribution (as a percent of payroll) multiplied by the total projected payroll for the active members.
+Except when the base employer contribution rate is zero, the sum of the dollar amounts for each group is (approximately) equal to the total employer contribution (as a percent of covered compensation) multiplied by the total projected covered compensation for the active members.